 Checks should be made payable to Public Safety Writers Association

 Awards of first, second, third and honorable mention will be available in each category, although not all places in a given category will necessarily be awarded.
 The awarding of places will be at the discretion of the judges.
-A People’s Choice award will be given.
-This award will be determined by a point system.
-Points are accumulated by number of categories entered and placing in categories.
-All winners will receive a certificate and five (5) PSWA “Award Winner” labels (upon request) to place on the award winning work.
-Additional labels can be purchased.
+All winners will receive a certificate and five (3) PSWA “Award Winner” labels (upon request) to place on the award winning work.
+Additional labels can be purchased from PSWA for $1 each.

 All entries in the competition must be somehow related to public safety subjects or issues.
 Both published and non-published works are eligible for entry in the competition, but will be judged in separate categories.
 Contestants may enter in more than one category and submit up to three entries in each category.
 The categories are: